YevhenChementsov/react-image-finder/docs/README.en.md

 https://pixabay.com/api/?q=cat&page=1&key=your_key&image_type=photo&orientation=horizontal&per_page=12
 ```

-Pixabay API supports pagination, by default the `page` parameter is `1`. В
+Pixabay API supports pagination, by default the `page` parameter is `1`.
+In
 response should come 12 objects at a time.
 This is set in the parameter
 `per_page`.
 When searching for a new keyword, you should reset `page` to `1`.